rolandguelle/razer-blade-stealth-linux/README.md

 ### Display Scaling

-At native resolution, the internal HDPi 4K display with 100% scale might be too tiny and frustrating for some, and with 200% scale is too large to be useful, luckily with Ubuntu 17.10 shipping with Gnome3, a native screen scaling solution is provided, however it's limited to 2 options: `100%` and `200%`.
+At native resolution, the internal HiDPI 4K display with 100% scale might be too tiny and frustrating for some, and with 200% scale is too large to be useful, luckily with Ubuntu 17.10 shipping with Gnome3, a native screen scaling solution is provided, however it's limited to 2 options: `100%` and `200%`.

 To enable more scaling options run the following command: